aidatapros/analyticsprojectstartup/README.md

 By maintaining this register, we aim for transparency, accuracy, and security in our data sources, the backbone of our Power BI reports.

 ### High Level Table Register (Table or Table Group Level)

+This is a lower level list of datasets you will bring into the Power Query Editor.

 | Table Group | Table Name | Source | Mapping | Transformation | Calculation | KPI | Report |
 |-------------|------------|--------|---------|----------------|-------------|-----|--------|